expo/expo/docs/versions/unversioned/sdk/intent-launcher.md

 ### `Expo.IntentLauncherAndroid.startActivityAsync(activity, data)`

 Starts the specified activity.
-The optional `data` parameter can be specified to pass additional data to the activity.
+The optional `data` parameter can be specified to pass additional data object to the activity.
 The method will return a promise which resolves when the user returns to the app.

 There are a few pre-defined constants you can use for the `activity` parameter.
 You can find them at [expo/expo-sdk/src/IntentLauncherAndroid.js](https://github.com/expo/expo-sdk/blob/master/src/IntentLauncherAndroid.js).